 /etc/services file, search for echo in file, and on my machine

 it had an entry that looked like this:

-The connection will fail, if you try to connect to this port, since the disabled is set to yes in the above configuration file.
+If you try to connect to this port; the connection will fail since the disabled flag is set to yes in the above configuration file.

 Let’s enable the service by setting